tennaito/rsql-jpa/README.md

-# RSQL for Hibernate
+# RSQL for JPA

+# TODO DOCUMENTATION

 RESTful Service Query Language (RSQL) is a language and a library designed for searching entries in RESTful services.

-This library provides convertor of [RSQL expression](https://github.com/jirutka/rsql-parser) to Hibernate’s [Criteria Query](http://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html) (object representation of HQL), which is translated to SQL query.
+This library provides visitor of [RSQL expression](https://github.com/jirutka/rsql-parser) to JPA [Criteria Query](http://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html) (object representation of HQL), which is translated to SQL query.
 RSQL was originally created for [KOSapi](https://kosapi.feld.cvut.cz) - RESTful web services for IS at the Czech Technical University in Prague.

 Feel free to contribute!